ang-uio/Text-Mining/episodes/13-part-of-speech-tagging-text.md

 > ## EXTRA: Tasks on inaugural text corpus that incorporate tools from previous lessons - Define and text mine the speeches of Biden, Trump, Kennedy, or any other inaugural speech.
-> Define individual inaugural speeches using the ```Text``` class function of the NLKT package (confer with course section on concordances).
+> Define individual inaugural speeches using the ```Text``` class function of the NLTK package (confer with course section on concordances).
 For example:
 >
 >```python
 >biden = nltk.Text(inaugural.words('2021-Biden.txt'))
 >```
 >
 > When you have defined an inaugural, you can search for concordances, collocations, and count for lexical diversity in it.
-See full description of ```Text``` class functionality at [NLKT](https://www.nltk.org/api/nltk.text.Text.html).
+See full description of ```Text``` class functionality at [NLTK](https://www.nltk.org/api/nltk.text.Text.html).
 >
 > Do concordances in the defined inaugural speeches on these terms: "democracy", "america", "freedom".
 >